-If we can't get your phone working like it should or troubleshoot a problem, we're still here to help.
+If we can't get your phone, tablet, or wearable working like it should or troubleshoot a problem, we're still here to help.

 The good news is that there are a few options to replace a defective device, including exchanging it, as long as it is under warranty.
 The device you get in exchange might be a like-new device.

 Be warned: If you don't return the defective device within seven (7) days, T-Mobile charges a non-return fee.
 Be sure to return it as soon as possible.

 - If you purchased a new T-Mobile device, it's under a manufacturer's warranty for 12 months from the date it was first used on the T-Mobile network, or the date you received the device, whichever is earlier.

 - If you purchased a refurbished T-Mobile device, it's under T-Mobile's limited warranty for 90 days after receipt of the device or the remainder of your 12-month service agreement, whichever is longer.

 - Device warranties aren't transferable from one customer to another.
 T-Mobile doesn't support warranties for any devices not purchased through T-Mobile or an authorized T-Mobile dealer.

 - If it's determined that your device has liquid or physical damage, T-Mobile can't exchange your device.
 Liquid or physical damage isn't covered by the manufacturer warranty.
 If you don't disclose device damage, you're subject to a nonrefundable out-of-warranty fee (dependent on model).